Eric Underwood (dancer): Early life

-Underwood was born in Washington, D.C., and was raised at a poor suburb in Maryland.
+Underwood was born in Maryland, and was raised in a poor suburb in Maryland.
 He has two paternal half siblings.
 There were gangs violence and gun crimes in the neighborhood, but Underwood stated "we were loved and appreciated at home."
 He also stated police officers would visit his school once a week to build "positive association" with police.

 Underwood danced at home as a child, but did not start formal trainings until he turned 14.
 His mother wanted to send him to study acting at Suitland High School Center for Visual and Performing Arts, as it was "more promising" than mainstream schools, but Underwood got stage fright at his audition.
 As he was leaving, he saw a ballet class and asked the teacher to let him try.
 He ended up training at the school as a ballet student and was one of the few boys in the class.
 A year later, he received a scholarship to train at School of American Ballet in New York City, where he was the only African-American student in his class.
 He graduated in 2000.